MCotter92/MCotter92/README.md

 I am happily married and have a dog name Wrigley.
 I enjoy reading, gaming, spending time with my family and traveling.

 Possbile future projects include:
-* Program that gives a summary of how a specific baseball team or player did using [pybaseball](https://github.com/jldbc/pybaseball).
+* Program that gives a summary of how a specific baseball team or player did over a specified time frame using [pybaseball](https://github.com/jldbc/pybaseball).
 Possibly a set it and foget it structure where the summary is emailed to you at a cadence of your choosing.
 * A study of the [Top Ten Algorithms in Applied Mathematics](https://nhigham.com/2016/03/29/the-top-10-algorithms-in-applied-mathematics/).
 * A program that will draw groups.
 Possibly using Grant Sanderson's [Manim](https://github.com/3b1b/manim).